duplocloud/docs/faq.md

 ### Some of my container statuses say “pending delete.”
 What does this mean?

 This means DuploCloud is going to remove these containers.
 DuploCloud also supports the creation of on-demand testing environments, facilitating quick setup and teardown of environments with different configurations through the console or Terraform.
-This capability is crucial for testing and development workflows, ensuring flexibility and efficiency in managing containerized applications.s.
+This capability is crucial for testing and development workflows, ensuring flexibility and efficiency in managing containerized applications.
 The most common cause is that DuploCloud blocked the upgrade because a replica of the service was upgraded but is no longer operational.
 Some replicas may show a Running state even though the health check fails and the rolling upgrade is blocked.
 To unblock the upgrade, restore the service configuration (image, env, etc.) to an error-free state.

+## Understanding Virus Scan Scope

+When deploying or managing containers and cloud services, it's essential to ensure the security and integrity of your systems.
+Virus scans play a crucial role in this process by checking for malicious software, vulnerabilities, and any security threats within the defined scope.
+This includes all areas and items that the virus scanning process covers during its operation, ensuring the safety of your network and systems.

 ## Terraform FAQs

 ### Is DuploCloud generating Terraform code behind the scenes to configure the cloud?

 No. DuploCloud is calling the cloud provider's API directly.
-Based on user requirements, the software interacts with the cloud provider API asynchronously, maintaining a [state machine](https://en.wikipedia.org/wiki/Finite-state\_machine) of operations with built-in retries to ensure robustness.
+Based on user requirements, the software interacts with the cloud provider API asynchronously, maintaining a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) of operations with built-in retries to ensure robustness.
 Any configuration drift, system faults, security, and compliance controls are monitored continuously by interacting with the cloud provider.

 ### If DuploCloud is not generating Terraform code behind the scenes, how can I use Infrastructure-as-code?